‘I’m Tired Of NFL National Anthem Protests,’ Stephen A. Smith Says [Video]

 ESPN First Take host Stephen A. Smith has a new take on the national anthem protests by NFL players.
-He says he’s grown tired of the whole demonstration and suggests that everyone should get back to football because the protests aren’t accomplishing anything.
+He says he’s grown tired of the whole demonstration and suggests that everyone should get back to focusing on football because the protests aren’t accomplishing anything.

 Most players are expected to stand for the national anthem in Sunday’s football games rather than take a knee.